bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 </br>

-If we have a scope created by some curly braces, as in the code example below the function getting called inside that scope does not take the keyword "this" from that scope!
+If we have a scope created by some curly braces, as in the code example here below, the function getting called inside that scope does not take the keyword "this" from that scope!

 In the example below myFunction is called from someFunction.